JoshiAbhishek/uw-room-hours/README.md

 It's especially helpful for figuring out when and how long a room is open to use for studying or working on homework.

-> The uw-room-hours tool can be used at https://joshiabhishek.github.io/uw-room-hours/(https://joshiabhishek.github.io/uw-room-hours/) (Updated for Spring 2019)
+> The uw-room-hours tool can be accessed at [https://joshiabhishek.github.io/uw-room-hours/](https://joshiabhishek.github.io/uw-room-hours/) (Updated for Spring 2019)

 ## Get & Add Data